 7Stock the car up

-Travelling to Europe as a group in a car can save a lot of money.
-One car can be for up to nine people with Eurotunnel Le Shuttle, meaning if you time it right and get a deal you could actually go for just a few pounds each.
+Travelling from the UK to Europe as a group in a car can save a lot of money.
+One car can be for up to nine people with Eurotunnel, meaning if you time it right and get a deal you could actually go for just a few pounds each.
 Going in a car also means that you don’t have all the baggage fees you get with air travel.
 You can pack everything you need in the car and not worry about it again.

 The fact you have a car also means that you can save money on food and accommodation as you could bring everything you need to camp, and to eat on the go.
 You could even bring a camping stove!